 When did you last hold a $50 bill in your hand?
 The new ones look strange … faintly colored, graphically random.

-You should pick one up some time to reacquaint yourself with something called U.S. currency.
+You should pick one up sometime to reacquaint yourself with something called U.S. currency.
 Look closely.
 It still reads: This note is legal tender for all debts, public and private.

 Between the moment my gas tank is full and the moment I actually pay for the gas, I owe Costco some money.
-I have incurred a momentary debt, and it seems to me I should be able to pay it with my U.S. currency.
+I have incurred a momentary debt, and it seems to me that I should be able to pay it with my U.S. currency.

 From that moment on I was a different kind of shopper.

 Before assessing my cash situation, I only wanted to be sure that I wouldn’t forget anything on my list.
 But now I was thinking about how many items were unimportant so I could cross them off the list.

 One after another, that’s precisely what I did.
 I pondered.
 Next, I calculated.
 Then, I compared.

 Finally, I arrived at the checkout with only two items in my cart.
 I got what I needed and spent less than $23 by switching from name brands to the Kirkland store brand for both items.